Digital marketing tech stack for freelancers and info publishers

 There's a million different website builders, funnel builders, email marketing softwares, CRMs, CMS', payment plugins, portals, form builders, etc.

 It can be quite daunting when figuring out which tools to use for your website and digital marketing campaigns.

-I'm currently using the following:
+I'm currently using the following and highly recommend them:

 Carrd is a great single-page website builder with a built-in form builder.
 You can create multiple pages but it's not well suited for big websites with a lot of pages and a navigation bar.
 It's perfect for sales pages, profile pages, squeeze pages, etc.

 You can even set up Stripe checkout to handle payments for any digital product or service you want to sell.
 With their pricing plan you get build up to 25 single page websites or landing pages for only $49/year:

 I'm using this for my email marketing automations.
 For now, my needs here are pretty basic.
 I simply have a newsletter optin and have members of my blog synced to Convertkit using Zapier.com.

 I plan on setting up more complex marketing automations with Convertkit as my list continues to grow.